dhicks6345789/application-starter/README.md

 The solution to this is to make sure that Google Drive loads before Windows Explorer.
 In theory, this could be done by using a Windows registry entry (the `Shell` value in `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon`) to replace the defined user shell with an application that starts Google Drive, waits for it to be ready, then starts Explorer.
 However, the version of Explorer that starts up will be the simple file folder view, not the full desktop.
 Explorer only starts up as the desktop if that registry key is set to `Explorer.exe`.

 Therefore, we run the helper application before Explorer starts by using the `Userinit` key instead.
-The helper application then stops Explorer, starts Google Drive, waits for it to start, then re-starts Explorer.
+The helper application then stops Explorer, starts Google Drive, waits for it to be ready, then re-starts Explorer.
 A slightly different helper application is needed for first user login (as simply stopping Explorer stops the new-user setup process from completing), that is run using an entry in `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run`.

 ### Solution
 This project contains a batch file installer and executable code, written in Go, to implement the setup as described above.
-It implements a small helper executable that stops Windows Explorer, starts the Google Drive client, waits for the Google Drive client to report it is ready, then starts Windows Explorer back up again.
+It implements a small helper executable that stops Windows Explorer, starts the Google Drive client, waits for the Google Drive client to be ready, then starts Windows Explorer back up again.

 ## Installation
 Before you install the code from this project you need to install the [Google Drive client](https://www.google.com/intl/en-GB/drive/download/) on your Windows desktop / laptop machine.
 You will also need to have Google Chrome installed.